rafahansenp/rafahansenp/README.md

 - 🌱 I’m currently learning Java Script and React
 - 🤔 I’m looking for help with JavaScript
 - 💬 Ask me about SQL, i have good knowledge
-- 📫 How to reach me: on linkedin rafael-hansen
+- 📫 How to reach me: on linkedin linkedin.com/in/rafael-hansenrp95